jsdir/datastored/docs/associations.md

 Although joined attributes can be used without links, they must be used with links to stay in sync with the target.

 ```
+# Linked
 Let Instance(A).Attribute(a) be linked to Instance(B).Attribute(b).
 Let Instance(A).Attribute(a) be HasOne.
 Let Instance(A).Attribute(a) have joined attributes J.

+# Unlinked
 Let Instance(C).Attribute(c) be HasOne.
 Let Instance(C).Attribute(c) have joined attributes J.

-j.1 If Instance(B) saves any attributes, the intersection of those attributes and J are saved to Instance(B).Attribute(b).Attribute(a)
+j.1 If Instance(B) saves any attributes, the intersection of those attributes and J are saved to (all instances in Instance(B).Attribute(b)).Attribute(a)
+  - this should work if Instance(B).Attribute(b) is `HasOne`, `HasMany`, or `HasManyTree`.
 j.2 While Instance(C).Attribute(c) is set to {Instance, null}, Instance(C).Attribute(c) embeds {attributes J fetched from Instance, null}
 ```

 ### Tree rules

 - For tree links to work, `childrenAttribute` and `link` must be defined inside the `tree` option, and each descendant must have an `HasOne` attribute named the value of `link`.
+- (Possibly covered by `j.1`) If the root instance changes joined attributes, those attributes will change on all of the descendants.
+Tree traversal instead of HasMany is used to find the descendants for updating in this case, though the attributes are applied in the same way.

+#### Additional Functionality

 - Each root descendant added to the tree will have the attribute named the value of `link` set to the root instance, joined attributes should also be automatically assigned here via `j.2`.
 - If the attribute named the value of `link` is changed on any descendant `A`, all descendants of `A` will mirror this change.
 This allows for relocating a subtree by reassigning subtreeRoot.[rootRef, parentRef] to the new parent.
 Changes will be propagated immediately.
-- (Possibly covered by `j.1`) If the root instance changes joined attributes, those attributes will change on all of the descendants.
-Tree traversal instead of HasMany is used to find the descendants for updating in this case, though the attributes are applied in the same way.